Jump to:Page Content

 All application materials are required to be uploaded to the online application (including recommendation letters).
 You will need the following for your application:

 All applicants are required to submit valid GRE scores (scores expire five years after the test date).
 We do not accept the GMAT.
 There is no minimum requirement for the GRE scores.
-Applicants should plan on taking the GRE by mid-November 2012 for admissions for Fall 2013.
-GRE scores should be sent to GSAS using ETS code 3451; ETS department codes may be found here.
+Applicants should plan on taking the GRE by mid-November 2013 for admissions for Fall 2014.
+GRE scores should be sent to GSAS using ETS code 3451 (a department code is not needed).
 GRE scores need to be sent to the Graduate School of Arts and Sciences Office of Admissions.

 All international students who do not hold the equivalent of a US Bachelor degree from an institution where the primary language of instruction is English must submit scores from the Internet based test (IBT) of the TOEFL.
 No other test scores will be accepted.
-Applicants should plan on taking the TOEFL by mid-November 2012 for Fall 2013.
-TOEFL scores should be sent to GSAS using ETS code 3451; ETS department codes may be found here.
+Applicants should plan on taking the TOEFL by mid-November 2013 for Fall 2014.
+TOEFL scores should be sent to GSAS using ETS code 3451 (a department code is not needed).

 International students whose masters degrees are from an institution where English is the primary language of instruction still need to submit the TOEFL scores.